FANTASIA

 “There’s the Rupert I know.”
 Emory said, grinning from ear to ear.

-With a relieved yelp, Helen leapt to the mask, picking up her son for him to get a closer look.
+With a relieved yelp, Helen leapt to the mask, picking up the baby for him to get a closer look.
 And even with all the fervour, Rupert’s mask still slept.
 “My Rupert!”
 Helen sighed, overjoyed.

-“It appears,” I said with a chuckle.
+“It appears,” Father said with a chuckle.
 “The magic has had a latent effect.”

 “Well, when will he waken?”
 Asked Isambard.

 “I’m sure it will do no harm to wake the mask now.”
-I said.
-And even at this, Helen scowled at me.
+And even at this, Helen scowled at Father.

 “Call him by his name.”
 She said.
 “Call him Rupert!”